RKeaves/UNIT3D/book/src/unit3d_announce.md

 # UNIT3D-Announce

+Optional announce service for UNIT3D reduces CPU usage on high-volume trackers exceeding 1 million peers.

 > [!TIP]
-> Offer a dedicated BitTorrent announce service designed for UNIT3D.
+> Enable only when extra performance is needed.
+The default announce suffices otherwise.

 Refer to the upstream documentation  for configuration and usage details.